maheshsabnis/blazejan2021/readme.md

     - Performing CRUD Operations
     - Generating JavaScript Models from Database Tables
     - MySQL Stored Procs
+    - Sequelize Package
+        - Promise-based the Node.js ORM
+            - MySQL, MS-SQL, Postgres, MariaDB, SQLite
+        - For MySQL, use mysql2 package
+        - The Command Line Tools for Database-First and Code-First Approach
+            - sequqlize_auto
+                - CLI to generate JavaScript Objects those of mapped to the Database Table
+            - sequelize_cli
+                - Used for Code-First Approach
+        - Sequelize Objects
+            - Sequelize
+                - Used to define Database Connection Metadata
+                - Contains Methods for performing CRUD operations
+                - The query() method is used to execute operations Asynchronously
+                    - Queries (SQL Statements and DML)
+                    - Stored Procs
+            - DataType
+                - Provide Typed Mapping from Node.js to the Database Columns
+                    - Uses this for Mapping JavaSCript Object to the Table Columns w.r.t.
+Data Types
+            - Model
+                - Class, that act as a base class fro defining JavaScript class that will be ised to generate the Database table with Code-First Approach
+        - Using Database First Approach
+            - Install sequelize, sequelize-auto  and mysql2 in global scope
+            - npm install -g sequelize sequelize-auto mysql2
+                - This will enable the Node.js to run the command line tool to generate JavaScript Objects from MySQL database
+            - Install these packages local to the application so that the app uses sequelize orm
+                -  npm install --save sequelize sequelize-auto mysql2
+            - run the following commans to generate JavaScript objects from database
+                - sequelize-auto -h localhost -d Company -u root -x P@ssw0rd_ --dialect mysql -t Department,Employee

+                    - -h, the name/ IP of the hosting server having database instance running
+                    - -d, the name of the database
+                    - -u, the database instance user name (aka admin)
+                    - -x, the password
+                    - --dialect, the database provider mysql, mssql, etc.
+                    - -t, commna seperated list of tables from which JavaScript Objects will be generated
+                - After successful execution of this command the 'models' folder will be generated with JavaScript objects in it.

 5. Accessing External REST APIs in Node.js Apps
     - Server Side Promise Libraries
 6. Accessing NoSQL DynamoDB in Node.js REST APIs